katriendg/azureiot-ws/workshop/part1.md

 1. Create a new Resource Group.
 We recommend giving it a clear prefix like `initials-datedigits`.
 For example `kdg-10247`.
 1. Create an Azure IoT Hub - choose Free tier if you don't have one already in your subscription (only one Free allowed).
 Choose S1 if you cannot create a free one.
 You can use the default settings.
 1. Create a Time Series Insights account
-1. One your IoT Hub is created, go to Endpoints > Built-in Endpoints > Events.
+1. Once your IoT Hub is created, go to Endpoints > Built-in Endpoints > Events.
     1. Add a consumer group name `timeseries`.
 1. Add a device to your IoT Hub.
 You can use the Device Explorer pane in the IoT Hub.
     Optional: use IoT Hub ***Device Explorer*** tool (see pre-requisites) or the CLI tool ***iothub-explorer*** to create your device instead.